North Mesopotamian Arabic

-North Mesopotamian Arabic, also known as Moslawi (meaning 'of Mosul'), Mesopotamian Qeltu Arabic, or Syro-Mesopotamian Arabic, is one of the two main varieties of Mesopotamian Arabic, together with Gilit Mesopotamian Arabic.
+North Mesopotamian Arabic, also known as Moslawi (meaning 'of Mosul'), Mardelli (meaning 'of Mardin'), Mesopotamian Qeltu Arabic, or Syro-Mesopotamian Arabic, is one of the two main varieties of Mesopotamian Arabic, together with Gilit Mesopotamian Arabic.

 Relationship to Gilit Mesopotamian

 Dialects

-The peripheral Anatolian Arabic varieties in Siirt, Muş and Batman are quite divergent.

 Cypriot Arabic shares a number of common features with North Mesopotamian Arabic, and one of its pre-Cypriot medieval antecedents has been deduced as belonging to this dialect area.
 However, its current form is a hybrid of different varieties and languages, including Levantine Arabic and Greek.